djipco/surface-scanmeister/README.md

 node tools/setup
 ```

-It checks the environment, makes the project command-line tools executable, then asks before each
+It checks the environment, makes sure the project command-line tools are executable, then shows a
+menu of setup actions.
+Pick a single action by number, choose `A` to run all actions, or choose `Q`
-setup action and verifies the result.
+to quit.
+Each action asks before making changes and verifies the result afterward.

 After that automatic preparation, this also works:

 ```sh
 ./tools/setup